criogenox/A_WRCC-Wheel-Rail-Contact-Characterization/README.md

 * Both the wheel and the rail are considered rigid;
 * Wheels have revolution symmetry and are represented by a single profile (for each wheel);
 * Rails are straight, parallel to each other and represented by a single profile (for each rail);
-* Wheel does not penetrate into the rail: only point rigid contact are considered.
+* The wheel does not penetrate the rail: only the point of rigid contact is considered.

 The entire procedure lies on the ∆r function determination accuracy, either for measured real profiles or a theoretical mathematical representation.

-* The reference profiles used, whose are defined for benchmark calculations in the Annex D to test the algorithm in a wide range of conditions, have been smoothed by cubic interpolation which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.
+* The reference profiles used, whose are defined for benchmark calculations in the Annex D to test the algorithm in a wide range of conditions, have been smoothed by cubic interpolation which allows the location of the contact points to calculate the rolling radius difference as a function of the lateral position of the wheelset.

 The main factors that influence the determination of the equivalent conicity have been included, such as:

-* The geometry of the profiles (taper's rolling radii and tranversal section data);
+* The geometry of the profiles (taper's rolling radii and transversal section data);
-* The track gauge (see the picture with references on main GUI);
+* The track gauge (see the picture with references on the main GUI);
 * The inclination angle of both rails.

 #### Mandatory TODO list